Parul University B.Tech Admissions 2025

-IIT Delhi JEE Advanced Cutoff 2025 - JoSAA will release the JEE Advanced 2025 cutoff of IIT Delhi at josaa.nic.in.
-The JEE Advanced IIT Delhi cutoff is released after each round of JoSAA counselling.
+IIT Delhi JEE Advanced Cutoff 2025 - JoSAA will release the IIT Delhi JEE Advanced 2025 cutoff on the official website, josaa.nic.in.
+The JEE Advanced IIT Delhi cutoff will be released after each round of JoSAA counselling.
 The cutoff of IIT Delhi JEE Advanced is the minimum rank required for admission to B.Tech courses.
 IIT Delhi cutoff will be available in the form of opening and closing ranks.
-Candidates with higher ranks in JEE Advanced 2025 will be offered admission.
-JEE Advanced qualifying candidates have to participate in the JoSAA counselling for the admission process.
+Candidates with higher ranks in JEE Advanced 2025 will be offered admission to the institute.
+Candidates who have qualified the JEE Advanced exam must participate in the JoSAA counselling for the admission process.

 JoSAA Important Dates 2025 | JoSAA 2025 Counselling | Josaa cutoff |